 How CBD Can Help

-When applied topically to the skin, CBD has a huge range of benefits.
-It helps to clear active acne and prevent further breakouts, while also helping dry skin conditions by emolliating the skin with essential fatty acids.
+When applied topically to the skin, CBD could have a huge range of benefits.
+It may help to clear active acne and prevent further breakouts, while also contributing to relieving dry skin conditions by emolliating the skin with essential fatty acids.
 It’s no surprise then that CBD oil is equally helpful in treating painful sunburns.
-CBD interacts with the receptors in your body that cause pain and inflammation, and because of its naturally anti-inflammatory properties can help speed up sunburn recovery time.
+CBD interacts with the receptors in your body that cause pain and inflammation, and because of its naturally anti-inflammatory properties may help speed up sunburn recovery time.
 CBD oil also contains a wide range of skin-essential elements like omega 3 and omega 6, as well as linoleic acid.
 It is this combination of factors that helps treat the pain and inflammation associated with a sunburn, while also conditioning and treating the skin to keep it moisturized.
 Look for skin lotions and salves containing CBD to reap these skin-saving benefits.